-You can appeal against your Council Tax contribution if:
+You can ask us to look at your Council Tax contribution again or appeal if:

 - You believe that your property may be in the wrong valuation band (external link)

 - You believe that you do not have to pay Council Tax or that the amount of Council Tax you have been asked to pay is wrong.

 - You are not the liable resident or the owner